 4.2) Investigation into the complaint identifies errors that justify the publication of a corrigendum – The Chief Editors will detail to the authors the points needed to be addressed in the corrigendum.
 Frontiers will work with the authors to ensure a corrigendum is published that satisfactorily deals with the issues identified in the Chief Editors’ decision.
 If the authors refuse the Chief Editors will proceed without the authors’ consent to correct the literature and/or may initiate retraction.

 5) Complainants should note that investigations may take some time to conduct.
-Frontiers is under no obligation to divulge the status of the investigation until a decision has been reached by the Editors.
-When a notice is published (such as the retraction statements under 5.5), it will be brought to the attention of the complainant; Frontiers has no obligation to provide the complainant with additional detail concerning the decision.
+Frontiers is under no obligation to divulge the status of the investigation until a decision has been reached by the editors.
+When a notice is published, it will be brought to the attention of the complainant; Frontiers has no obligation to provide the complainant with additional detail concerning the decision.
 Furthermore, Frontiers reserves the right to cease communication with complainants who do not remain cordial in their contacts with Frontiers staff or Editors.